GAsNA/la-taverniere/README.md

 ## TODO
 - [ ]  Multi-guild accessibility
 - [ ]  Verification if text channel, when channel is required in command
+- [ ]  Description message commad in readme
+- [ ]  Verification message command when no title and no embed...

 ## Actions